 Valid Python module names

 There are some restrictions on the names of Python modules because we must be able to import them from Python code and use/reference them with a regular variable.
 As a result, a valid Python module name has a lot in common with regular variable names.

 A module name:

 - Can contain underscores if it helps with readability

-- Does not contain spaces or other whitespace characters
+- It does not contain spaces or other whitespace characters

 - Cannot contain any of the following additional characters: \ / : * ? ” < > | –